PanoFormer: Panorama Transformer for Indoor 360 Depth Estimation: PanoFomer

-In vision Transformers, the input image is first divided into patches with the same size.
-For example, ViT~\cite{dosovitskiy2020image} divides the input image into patches with size of 16×16 for reducing the computational burden.
+In vision Transformers, the input image is first divided into patches of the same size.
+For example, ViT~\cite{dosovitskiy2020image} divides the input image into patches with size of 16×16 to reduce the computational burden.
 Then, these patches are embedded as tokens in a learning-based way via a linear layer.
 However, this strategy loses much detailed information, which is a fatal drawback for dense prediction tasks, such as depth estimation.
 To overcome this issue, we propose a pixel-level patches dividing method.

 First, the input features are divided into pixel-level patches, which means each sampling position in the features corresponds to a patch centered on it.
 Such a dense division strategy allows the network to learn more detailed features, which is beneficial for dense prediction tasks.
 Furthermore, we make each patch consist of 9 features at different positions (one central position and eight surrounding positions, illustrated in Fig. \ref{fig:STLM} left) to balance the computational burden.
 Unlike standard Transformers that embed patches as tokens by a linear layer, our tokens are handcrafted.
 We define the features at the central position as the central token and those from the other 8 surrounding positions as the related tokens.
 The central token can determine the position of related tokens by looking up the eight most relevant tokens among the features.
-To remove distortion and embed position information for the handcrafted tokens, we propose a distortion-based relative position embedding method in Sec. \ref{section33}.
+To remove distortion and embed position information for the handcrafted tokens, we propose a distortion-based relative position embedding method in Sec. \ref{section32}.